 - The extract from the root bark is useful in making yellow dye.

-- The fast growth and huge structure of the Kadamba tree find extensive uses in reforestation and windbreaks projects.
+- The fast growth and huge structure of the Kadamba tree finds extensive uses in reforestation and windbreaks projects.

-- According to Ayurveda and researches, the dried bark and leaves extract helps in relieving fever, ulcer, and digestive problems.
+- According to Ayurveda and research, the dried bark and leaves extract of Kadamba Tree helps relieve fever, ulcer, and digestive problems.